There is no results for this colour. Please modify your search criteria and try again...

 |3G||3G is a wireless technology that transfers data between mobile devices.
 If you connect to the internet via 3G then you'll enjoy fast browsing and downloading speeds.
 Costs vary between networks.|

-With 4G, internet speeds are five times faster than with the older 3G connection.
-It’s perfect for streaming videos and music, and means web pages load instantly.
-You won’t be getting the most out of your new phone without a 4G tariff.
+With 4G, internet is five times faster than older 3G connections.
+It’s perfect for streaming videos & music, and web pages load instantly.
+4G lets you get the most out of your new phone.

 |Bluetooth||Bluetooth is a wireless technology that lets your device send and receive media like pictures and songs, as well as connect to accessories like Bluetooth headsets for hands free calling.|